pce-uw-jscript400/w6-frontend-to-backend/README.md

 * **Question:** Why are we storing the token?

-* **Your Answer:** It contains information that can use for accessing additional routes without the need to get the token each time.
-It makes for easier access and not reliance on explicitly passing the token in every request we make.
+* **Your Answer:** It contains information that can be used for accessing additional routes without the need to get the token each time.
+It makes for easier access and relatively safe access by only storing this token locally and not a reliance on explicitly passing the token in every request we make.

 ---